 The demand for individuals with the skills and knowledge required for film and video production continues to grow.
 This hands-on workshop is for new filmmakers, film students, graduates and those who have yet to make their first film, or work professionally in the field.
-During this four week course students gain a solid foundation in film theory, learn to work both individually and with a crew, and by the course’s end, each create a short narrative or documentary film.
+During this four week course students gain a solid foundation in film theory, learn to work both individually and with a crew.
+By the course’s end, everyone will create a short narrative or documentary film.

 This course will be a full immersion into every facet of filmmaking, all the way from the development of an idea, through editing and finishing.
 Through lectures, in-class exercises, and projects, students will learn story structure, shot design, preproduction, set-etiquette, camera operation and movement, lighting design, composition and scene coverage, how to work with actors, audio acquisition, and post-production workflow.